 - Photography: Capturing the gloomy atmosphere of abandoned medical rooms.

-- Exploration: Walk the corridors and rooms, and imagine the lives of former patients.
+- Exploration: Walk through the corridors and rooms, and imagine the lives of former patients.

 3: La Varenne - Chennevières Station

-The La Varenne - Chennevières station , although still used for certain functions, has abandoned sections that attract urbex enthusiasts.
+The La Varenne - Chennevières station , although still used for some functions, has abandoned sections that attract urban exploration enthusiasts.

 Site Features